UMD-CS-STICs/389Kspring18/README.md

 we expect your projects to use proper style and documentation.

 ## Outside-of-class communication with course staff
-We will interact with students outside of class in primarily two ways: in person during office hours and online at [Piazza](piazza.com/umd/spring2018/cmsc389k/home).
+We will interact with students outside of class in primarily two ways: online at [Piazza](piazza.com/umd/spring2018/cmsc389k/home) and office hours by appointment.
 Email should only be used for emergencies and non-class related questions (e.g. projects).

 Instructor: